NilFoundation/zkLLVM/docs/manual/index.md

 ### Particular Module Usage

-Usage of particular modules is supposed to be useful for minimization of resulting project sources amount.
+Usage of particular modules is supposed to be useful for minimization of resulting project sources amount and reducing the dependencies tree height.
-Cryptography suite uses custom C